 This information explains how to use sunscreen correctly.

-The sun gives off ultraviolet light in the form of rays.
-There are 2 kinds of ultraviolet rays, ultraviolet A (UVA) rays and ultraviolet B (UVB) rays.
-Both UVB and UVA rays can cause sunburns, lead to skin damage and aging, and cause skin cancer.
+The sun gives off ultraviolet (UV) light.
+There are 2 kinds of UV rays, ultraviolet A (UVA) rays, and ultraviolet B (UVB) rays.
+Both types of rays can cause sunburns, lead to skin damage and aging, and cause skin cancer.

 What does SPF mean?